HOW TO PERM HAIR AT HOME TUTORIAL

 As hair grows, the new roots will be straight, so touch-ups may be needed every few months.

-Step-by-Step Guide to Perming Your Hair
+Step-by-Step Guide to Perming Your Hair at home diy tutorial

-1. Prepare Your Hair for the Perm Process
+1. Prepare Your Hair for the Perm Process can you perm hair at home ?
+YES

 Before you begin, it’s crucial to prep your hair to ensure the best results.
 Clean, dry hair is ideal, but it should be free from styling products like hairspray or mousse.
 Washing your hair the night before is often recommended, as freshly washed hair can be too clean and may be more sensitive to the chemicals in the perm solution.